Millington, Illinois: History

+Samuel's brother, Jesse Jackson, came from Pennsylvania for a visit and was so pleased with the location that he bought out Markley's interest and moved his family here in 1836.
+His was the first frame house in Millington.
+That year the sawmill was completed and put into operation.

 Geography

 Millington is in the western part of Kendall County and the northeastern part of LaSalle County at 41.562020°N 88.599606°W. In the 2010 census, 245 of Millington's residents lived in Kendall County and 420 lived in LaSalle County.
 The actual boundary line of the counties is not clearly defined in town, although a road farther south, named "Sandhill Road" in Kendall County and "N. 4201 Rd." in LaSalle County, clearly shows the county line, especially in the winter, as LaSalle County is slower in plowing the road, while the Kendall County portion is somewhat clear.

 According to the 2021 census gazetteer files, Millington has a total area of 0.76 sqmi, of which 0.71 sqmi (or 92.79%) is land and 0.06 sqmi (or 7.21%) is water.
 It lies mostly on the southeast side of the Fox River, except for a neighborhood along Belle Rive Drive on the northwest side of the river.

 Millington is 2 mi north of Newark, 7 mi south of Sandwich, and 11 mi southwest of Yorkville.
 Joliet is 30 mi to the east, and Aurora is 22 mi to the northeast.